Amirtha2503/21105_FSD_A1/Realtime-Whiteboard/README.md

 };
 ```

-You can add drawing tools like pencil, line, and shapes based on `tool` state.
+I have also added drawing tools like pencil, line, and shapes based on `tool` state.

 ---